leozhangcs/leozhangcs.github.io/index.md

 -->

 ### News
+- [Sep-25] Three works have been accepted to NeurIPS-25.
+Speical congratulations to Ziqi for his spotlight paper: __Vanish into Thin Air: Cross-prompt Universal Adversarial Attacks for SAM2__!

+- [Sep-25] I am honored to serve as a __Program Committee member__ for CCS-26 (Machine Learning and Security Track).
+Excited to review your outstanding work!

 - [Sep-25] Our new work __FLAME: Flexible and Lightweight Biometric Authentication Scheme in Malicious Environments__ has been accepted to the 2025 _Annual Computer Security Applications Conference (ACSAC)_!
 Congrats to Fuyi!

 - [Sep-25] I will serve as a __Area Chair__ for ICLR-26.
 Looking forward to your excellent submissions!